 I like to perform the gallop both linearly and laterally.
 When facing forward the athlete attack more posterior chain, but when galloping laterally the adductors and abductors become more engage and prime movers.
 When youngster learn to gallop, and are challenged with different patterns and lead legs, they are building an important foundation of general strength, stability, power, and elasticity that will serve them well later in their development as an athlete.

 About Lee Taft

 Lee Taft, known to most simply as “The Speed Guy”, is highly respected as one of the top athletic movement specialists in the world.
 He has taught his multi-directional speed methods to top performance coaches and fitness professionals all over the world.

-Since 1989, Lee has taught foundation movement to beginning youngsters and helped young amateur athletes to professional athletes become quicker, faster and stronger.
+Since 1989, Lee Taft has taught foundation movement to beginning youngsters and helped young amateur athletes to professional athletes become quicker, faster and stronger.
 Lee’s entire philosophy is based off one of his most notable quote, “Learning athletic movement correctly from the start is the foundation for

 With the release of Ground Breaking Athletic Movement in 2003, Lee revolutionized the fitness industry with his movement techniques for multi-directional speed.
 His innovated approach to training has impacted how athletic movement speed is taught.
-Lee brought to light the importance and fine points of the “Plyo Step”, “Hip Turn”, “Directional Crossover Step” and athletic stance.
-According to Lee, “Speed and agility done right is about making sure we marry the natural movements athletes have with effective and efficient body control to maximize speed and quickness”.
+Lee Taft brought to light the importance and fine points of the “Plyo Step”, “Hip Turn”, “Directional Crossover Step” and athletic stance.
+According to Lee Taft, “Speed and agility done right is about making sure we marry the natural movements athletes have with effective and efficient body control to maximize speed and quickness”.